microsoft/vscode-python-tools-extension-template/README.md

 ## Packaging and Publishing

 1. Update various fields in `package.json`.
-Check the following fields and update them accordingly:
+At minimum, check the following fields and update them accordingly.
+See [extension manifest reference](https://code.visualstudio.com/api/references/extension-manifest) to add more fields:
     -   `"publisher"`: Update this to your publisher id from https://marketplace.visualstudio.com/.
     -   `"version"`: See https://semver.org/ for details of requirements and limitations for this field.
     -   `"license"`: Update license as per your project.
 Defaults to `MIT`.